RafaMMas/IberianFishHSMs/README.md

 `ListModels` allows inspecting the available models.
 The queries can be categorized by *Species*, *Size*, *River*, *Model.type*, *Sampled.season*, *Valid.season*, and/or *Data.origin*.
-This function also provides de *Codes* to internally call the microhabitat suitability models during the habitat evaluation to obtain the suitability associated to each microhabitat (i.e., patch, pixel or cell).
+This function also provides the *Codes* to internally call the microhabitat suitability models during the habitat evaluation to obtain the suitability associated to each microhabitat (i.e., patch, pixel or cell).
 The output of this function also renders a summary of their main characteristics, including sample sizes, and several performance criteria for those models optimised through cross-validation.
 The argument *Default* = *TRUE* provides those models recommended by the expert panel who co-authored the package.
 These models are, consequently, the best option among the available models, but the additional models have been included to allow site-specific studies.
 The following example shows the default output for brown trout (*Salmo trutta*).
 From columns \#1 to \#15 the general characteristics are described.
 Columns \#16 to \#23 include the aforementioned performance indices.
 The output of this function is a three-elements list.
 The last two elements are the models’ names and codes.
 These names summarise the characteristics of each model in the table and, as indicated above, codes are used to internally call the models compiled in the package.

 </div>